Teichlab/basecloud/README.md

 If you had to customise your instance quite heavily with additional programs or something of the sort, and recreating that would be difficult, you have the option of creating a snapshot of it.
 This way, all your configuration/setup gets preserved and you can automatically create a duplicate of the machine, just like you created a copy of the basecloud image to begin.

 Assuming you've attached a volume, you'll need to detach it before the snapshotting and remove any knowledge of it from the instance's configuration files.
-To do that, connect to [Eta](http://eta.internal.sanger.ac.uk), go to the Volumes tab, press the little arrow in the far right of the entry for your volume and select Manage Attachments.
+To do that, connect to [Theta](http://theta.internal.sanger.ac.uk), go to the Volumes tab, press the little arrow in the far right of the entry for your volume and select Manage Attachments.
 Press Detach Volume twice.
 Now we just need to make a quick tweak on the machine, adjusting system records to forget the mount ever happened and rebooting the instance to make it correctly forget about the volume.
 You can skip executing this code snippet if you did not mount a volume.
 However, if you do not execute it but had one mounted, a newly created machine will go looking for a mounted volume, fail to find it and die, rendering your snapshot useless.

 	sudo sed '/^\/dev\/vdb/ d' -i /etc/fstab
 	sudo reboot & ( sleep 30; echo 'b' > /proc/sysrq-trigger )

-Snapshotting is super easy - you go into Eta, and in the Instances tab you press the default Create Snapshot button that appears on the right of the record of your instance.
+Snapshotting is super easy - you go into Theta, and in the Instances tab you press the default Create Snapshot button that appears on the right of the record of your instance.
 Name the snapshot something informative, preferably including your user ID, a relevant project name or something of the sort, and press Create Snapshot.
 Once it finishes, you can re-attach your volume and find its contents unscathed.
-Just follow the instructions from earlier in the document in both Eta and the machine itself, skipping the `sudo mkfs.ext4` line as you don't need to create a file system.
+Just follow the instructions from earlier in the document in both Theta and the machine itself, skipping the `sudo mkfs.ext4` line as you don't need to create a file system.

 ### Deleting your instance

-* Go into Eta, go to Compute, then Instances, press the little arrow in the right of the row of your instance record, Delete Instance, confirm with Delete Instance.
+* Go into Theta, go to Compute, then Instances, press the little arrow in the right of the row of your instance record, Delete Instance, confirm with Delete Instance.
 * If you wish to remove the associated volume (you might want to keep it, I've never kept one personally), go to the Volumes tab, then Volumes, press the little arrow in the right of the row of your volume record, Delete Volume, confirm with Delete Volume.
 * If you set up the Rstudio/jupyter notebook SSH tunnel, call `ps aux | grep ssh` on your computer to identify the tunnel process.
 If you see an entry with a command that looks like the tunnel setup from this document, or whatever modifications you may have made to it, take note of the process ID in the second column of the results, and kill it with `kill -9 <id>`.
 * Remove any host-specific SSH debris.
 The next time you try to connect to an instance with the same floating IP, SSH is going to get in the way as it'll have a recollection of a different machine under the same address.
 I just call `rm ~/.ssh/known_hosts`.
 If for whatever reason you're uncomfortable doing that, open the file in your text editor of choice and manually remove the line with details matching your deleted instance's floating IP.